 The investigation into the use of funds from outside the U.S. to influence San Diego political elections is full of characters.
 Some of those involved have been identified by federal prosecutors.
 Some are still known only as an alias.
 Still there are others who are believed to be involved according to published reports.

 Mexico businessman Jose Susumo Azano Matsura wanted to build a "Miami West" along San Diego's bayfront, prosecutors allege.
 FBI agents served search warrants on Coronado properties associated with Susumo Azano.
-He has not been charged.
+Azano pleaded not guilty on Feb.
+20 to one count of illegal contributions by a foreign national and was placed on house arrest.

 Ravneet Singh, CEO of Electionmail.com based out of Washington, D.C., was arraigned in federal court on charges of conspiring to influence San Diego political elections with money from outside the U.S.